pedrobcst/Xerus/README.md

 - To learn how to use Xerus, please follow the Notebook, located at Examples/Examples.ipynb

 > :warning: Make sure that before running the examples, you have started the MongoDB server.

+> Note: We are developing an ease of use Streamlit interface in [Xerus-streamlit](https://www.github.com/pedrobcst/Xerus-streamlit) repository.
+Contriubtions are welcome.

 # Citing
 If you use _Xerus_ please __also__ cite the following papers: